mattermost/mattermost-developer-documentation/site/content/blog/2020-10-28-docker-content-trust-in-gitlab-with-delegation.md

 - Docker version: 19.03.12
 - root `*.key` + `passphrase` for the Docker Content Trust
-- delegation/signer `private key *.key` + `public key *.pub`+ passphrase for the delegated person/bot, who should sign the `repository/image:tag`
+- delegation/signer `private key *.key` + `public key *.pub` + passphrase for the delegated person/bot, who should sign the `repository/image:tag`
-- Please make sure you have your keys backed up and versioned
+- Please make sure you have your keys backed up and versioned.

 ## Create a signed repository and add signer